Prospective Student’s FAQ

 Yes, if you would like to access support through the Wellbeing Service.
 Upon receipt of medical evidence we can then create a Learning Support Plan for you, which can help you with your academic studies (for more information on Learning Support Plans, please see below).

 Medical evidence can include Doctors/Consultant/Practitioners letters as well as Educational Psychologist and Needs Assessment reports.
-Educational Psychologists reports need to be completed post-16 and by a fully qualified Educational Psychologist.
+Educational Psychologists reports need to be completed by a fully qualified Educational Psychologist.

 Your evidence needs to clearly state your diagnosis and how your condition affects you.